danferth/easy-landing-page/README.md

 ###A Little About the Email

-I used [PHPMailer](https://github.com/PHPMailer/PHPMailer) to send the email and it will send you an `HTML` email with the users `IP` and date/time for referance.
+I used [PHPMailer](https://github.com/PHPMailer/PHPMailer) to send the email and it will send you an `HTML` email with the users `IP` and date/time for reference.

 In case of any errors it will notify the user *(so they at least know it didn't go through)* and log the error in `assets/logs/error.txt` with time stamp so you can debug yourself what went wrong.

 ###The Styling

 Colors are all grey so it shouldn't conflict with any colors in the logo.
-The background is even white so when you get that `.jpeg` and think 'great now I have to clip the background in photoshop`, you can sit back and say 'cool this is easy!
+The background is even white so when you get that `.jpeg` and think 'great now I have to clip the background in Photoshop`, you can sit back and say 'cool this is easy!

 A dark theme is an idea and would be integrated in the `config` so it stays easy.

 ###So About That Config File

 It's easy.
-Think of it as a questionar to what they wnat.
+Think of it as a questioner to what they want.
 You can even ask the basic questions and leave the rest default if you want.

 ####Here are the variables and descriptions